mannamraju/healthcare-agent-orchestrator/docs/terraform.md

 ## Variables

-When using Terraform with azd, variables are configured through `main.tfvars.json`.
+When using Terraform with `azd`, variables are configured through `main.tfvars.json`.

 Copy `main.tfvars.json.example` to `main.tfvars.json` and update values as necessary.